mjza/mrag-db-importers/ca_addresses/Readme.md

 # Download an updated version of the resource files

-1. Go to [https://geocode.earth/data/whosonfirst/#CA](https://geocode.earth/data/whosonfirst/#CA) and select a country.
+1. Go to [https://www.statcan.gc.ca/en/lode/databases/oda](https://www.statcan.gc.ca/en/lode/databases/oda) and download addresses for Canada.
-2. Download 2 files from SQLite Databases section:
-	2.1. `Administrative Boundaries` file.
-For example, for Canada: [whosonfirst-data-admin-ca-latest.db.bz2](https://data.geocode.earth/wof/dist/sqlite/whosonfirst-data-admin-ca-latest.db.bz2)
-	2.2. `Postal Codes` file.
-For example, for Canada: 	[whosonfirst-data-postalcode-ca-latest.db.bz2](https://data.geocode.earth/wof/dist/sqlite/whosonfirst-data-postalcode-ca-latest.db.bz2)
-3. Extract files in `resources\geocode.earth`.
+2. Extract files in `resources\`.

 # create of `loc` files
-1. Copy the `connection.txt` file and rename it to `connection1.loc` and `connection2.loc`
+1. Copy the `connection.txt` file and rename it to `connection.loc`.
-2. Edit the content of these two files
+2. Edit the content of the new file.
-3. The `connection1.loc` belongs to `whosonfirst-data-admin-ca-latest.db`, put its address in `connection1.loc` file.
-4. The `connection2.loc` belongs to `whosonfirst-data-postalcode-ca-latest.db`, put its address in `connection2.loc` file.

 # Build and Run The Application

 ## Build the Project: